-The best way to prevent illness is to get the Yellow Fever vaccine if you or someone you know plans on traveling to either South America or Africa.
-The vaccination is safe and is available at international travel clinics, as well as some health departments for a fee.
-Many countries in South America and Africa require proof of vaccination before you enter the country.
-Travelers should take steps to prevent mosquito bites during their stay, including:

-- When indoors, stay in air-conditioned or screened areas.
-Use bed nets if sleeping areas are not screened or air-conditioned. - Wear insect repellent containing an active ingredient such as 10% - 30% DEET, Picaridin, oil of lemon eucalyptus (PMD) or IR3535 to exposed skin and clothing when outdoors. - Medical experts recommend applying repellent with low concentrations (10%) of DEET to infants over two-months old.
+The best way to prevent illness is to get the yellow fever vaccination if you or someone you know plans on travelling to either South America or Africa.
+The vaccination is very safe and is available at international travel clinics, as well as some health departments for a fee.
+Remember many countries in South America and Africa require proof of yellow fever vaccine before you enter the country.
+Travelers to these foreign countries should also take steps to prevent mosquito bites during their stay, including When indoors, stay in air-conditioned or screened areas.
+Use bed nets if sleeping areas are not screened or air-conditioned.
+Wear insect repellent containing an active ingredient such as ten percent to 30% DEET, Picaridin, oil of lemon eucalyptus (PMD), IR3535, to exposed skin and clothing when outdoors.
+Medical experts recommend applying repellent with low concentrations (10%) of DEET to infants over 2 months old.